X

 Ikebana: Styles of Japanese Flower Arrangement “Kado”

-For instance, placing the smaller height plants in front and taller ones on the back gives a sense of distance and depth.
+For instance, placing the smaller height plants in front and taller ones in the back gives a sense of distance and depth.
 Overall, you can say the Japanese style garden pursues to create three-dimensional space from relatively small spaces.

 Japanese Garden Pictures for Your Inspiration